briandfoy/briandfoy.github.io/_posts/2022-06-29-a-cpan-distroprefs-example.md

 ## Distroprefs

-CPAN.pm has a way to handle these situations so you don't have to make the change every time that you want to install the module.
+CPAN.pm has a way to handle these situations so you don't have to make the change every time you want to install the module.
 Before CPAN.pm does its work, it can patch the problem distribution, suggest a replacement distro, or many other things.
 You do this with "distroprefs".
 There are many examples in the [CPAN.pm repo](https://github.com/andk/cpanpm/tree/master/distroprefs).

 There are a few things to set up.
-First, set up your distroprefs directory (`o conf init prefs_dir`).
-Second, configure a directory to hold you patches (`o conf patches_dir`).
+First, choose your distroprefs directory (`o conf init prefs_dir`).
+Second, configure a directory to hold your patches (`o conf patches_dir`).
 I choose *patches* under my *.cpan* directory, but it can be anything.
 Save your changes before you exit.

 ```
 % cpan